FloRobart/Maven_lite/Documentations/Utilisation.en.md

 This option is used with the `--export` or `-exp` option.

-This option allows you to create an executable .class file configured for your project, allowing you to compile and run your project without installing Maven Lite.
+This option allows creating an executable .class file configured for your project, enabling you to compile and run your project without installing Maven Lite.

-The only options accepted by the .class file are the main class options, `--arguments`, `-args`, launch and compile options, `--launch`, `-l`, `--compile`, `-c`, `--compile-launch`, `-cl`, `--launch-compile`, `-lc`, and the configuration file option `--file`, `-f`.
+The only options that the .class file accepts are the main class options, `--arguments`, `-args`, launch, and compilation options, `--launch`, `-l`, `--compile`, `-c`, `--compile-launch`, `-cl`, `--launch-compile`, `-lc`, and the config file option `--file`, `-f`, and that's it.
 Other options will not be taken into account.

-It is important to use the configuration file when using the `--export` or `-exp` option as it specifies the parameters that the executable .class file will use.
+It is important to use the configuration file when using the `--export` or `-exp` option because it specifies the parameters that the executable .class file will use.

-The purpose of this option is to be able to launch your project via the execution of a single file without arguments and without having to install Maven Lite.
-This allows people who do not have Maven Lite installed to use your project.
+The purpose of this option is to be able to launch your project via a single file without arguments and without having to install Maven Lite.
+This allows people who do not have Maven Lite to use your project.

-- Example of using the Export option:
+- Example of using the Export option
   - In this example, we will create an executable .class file configured for our project, allowing us to compile and run our project without installing Maven Lite.

   ```sh